What Is Inquiry-Based Learning?

 6. Provides Authentic Differentiation

 When students engage in inquiry-based learning, the experience is naturally differentiated.
 Students can work alone or in small groups.
-The information that they seek may come from a variety of sources such as texts, videos, websites and discussions.
+The information they seek may come from a variety of sources such as texts, videos, websites and discussions.
 Students work at their own pace to gather information and apply it to their problem.
 They also determine the best way to share their results, whether it be through a demonstration, a written paper or a slideshow.

 Inquiry-Based Learning Examples